cabforum/servercert/docs/BR.md

     *   certificatePolicies:policyIdentifier (Required)

-        A Policy Identifier, defined by the issuing CA, that indicates a Certificate Policy asserting the issuing CA's adherence to and compliance with these Requirements.
+        A Policy Identifier, defined by the CA, that indicates a Certificate Policy asserting the CA's adherence to and compliance with these Requirements.

         The following extensions MAY be present: